 The Inside Secrets that Only Tour Guides Can Provide

 Our tour guide also explained the local rivalry between Nuremberg and Munich.
 Although both cities are in Bavaria, Nuremberg considers itself Franconian first.
 Franconia, or Franken, is a region primarily in northern Bavaria with very small sections in neighboring states Baden-Württemberg, Thuringia and Hesse.

 I found the walking tour to be really informative and convenient since we were only in the city briefly.
 But I could easily see talking a walking tour of a city I know a little better just to find out things I don’t already know.
 Especially as a foreigner, much of the background history and information was incredibly helpful for understanding the city and its people better.
 The City’s Walking Tours definitely changed my mind on guided tours.

 Nuremberg also offers other walking tours, including ones through the city’s underground where countless works of art were stored and saved during World War II.

 While Nuremberg is full of many wonderful things, the city has a troubled recent past.
 Favored by the Nazis and considered by them to be the most German city, Nuremberg became the site of the Nazi Party Rally Grounds as well as the astonishingly large and outrageously designed Congress Hall that was to seat 50,000.
-Located in the south of the city, the Grounds still exist and can be visited along with the Congress Hall which was never completed although enough was completed to make clear the excessive intents of the builders.
+Located in the south of the city, the Grounds still exist and can be visited along.
+Also accessible is the Congress Hall.
+Although it was never completed, it is finished enough to make clear the excessive intents of the builders.